talon-one/gce-buildkite-alpine/README.md

 1.2 * Specify the count of buildkite agents using buildkite-agent-count
     * take name from google cloud as buildkite agent name
     * cronjobs to cleanup old docker files
+1.3 * fixed cronjobs permissions
+    * purge all not just networks and images
 ```